 With the release of Microsofts Chromium-based Edge browser, the end is near for Internet Explorer 11.
-In one of the latest Windows 10 Preview builds, Microsoft made a Group Policy setting available to Disable Internet Explorer 11 as a standalone app.
+In one of the latest Windows Insider builds, Microsoft made a Group Policy setting available to Disable Internet Explorer 11 as a standalone app.

 In the GP Editor the setting is found under Administrative Templates, Windows Components, Internet Explorer.